vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Install-VCFCertificate.md

 Install-VCFCertificate -esxi -server sfo-vcf01.sfo.rainpole.io -user administrator@vsphere.local -pass VMw@re1! -domain sfo-m01 -esxiFqdn sfo01-m01-esx01.sfo.rainpole.io -migratePowerOffVMs -vsanDataMigrationMode EnsureAccessibility -certificateDirectory F:\certificates -certificateFileExt ".cer"
 ```

-This example will install the certificate to the ESXi host sfo01-m01-esx01.sfo.rainpole.io in domain sfo-m01 from the provided path.
-When VMware Cloud Foundation
+This example will install the certificate to the ESXi host sfo01-m01-esx01.sfo.rainpole.io in sfo-m01 workload domain using the provided path.
+For VMware Cloud Foundation
-version is earlier than 5.2, the ESXi host will enter maintenance mode with Migrate Power off VMs option enabled and vSAN data migration Mode set to `EnsureAccessibility`.
+version earlier than 5.2, the ESXi host will enter maintenance mode with vSAN data migration Mode set to `EnsureAccessibility`.
+Any powered-off virtual machines will be
+migrated off the ESXi host prior to entering maintenance mode.

 ### EXAMPLE 3